Running Safety, Walking Safety,

 Biking Safety FAQ

-Is a predator lurking on your path without you knowing it?
-Learn running safety, walking safety, & biking safety from crime victims for what you should and shouldn't do.
+Is a predator lurking on your path?
+Learn running safety, walking safety, & biking safety from crime victims for what you should and should not do.

 Runners often ignore safety.
 Addicted to the exhilarating “runner’s high,” they run in lonely areas without a care in the world.
 But if you're a victim of violent crime, you might never run again.